 2nd chance AA meetings

 2nd chance AA meetings are hosted on the first and third Tuesday of every month at 7 p.m. in the Fellowship Hall at Faithway Baptist Church, located at 31740 Pete Bankston in Holden.
 For more information, call Jason at 985-402-4306.

 Livingston Parish Farmer’s Market

-The Livingston Parish Farmers’ Market is open Saturdays from 7 a.m. to 12 p.m. with fresh, seasonal produce and fruit, grain-fed beef without added hormones, unprocessed honey, fresh yard eggs, homemade hot sauce, pastries, jellies, craft vendors with soy candles, goat milk and honey lotions, soaps, quilts, jewelry, clothes, plants, more.
-New Covenant Baptist Church parking lot on Florida Blvd (Hwy.
+The Livingston Parish Farmers’ Market is open on Saturdays from 7 a.m. to 12 p.m. with fresh, seasonal produce and fruit, grain-fed beef without added hormones, unprocessed honey, fresh yard eggs, homemade hot sauce, pastries, jellies, craft vendors with soy candles, goat milk and honey lotions, soaps, quilts, jewelry, clothes, plants, more.
+New Covenant Baptist Church parking lot on Florida Blvd.
+(Hwy.
 190) across from McDonald’s in Denham Springs.
 For more information, visit the Livingston Parish Farmer’s Market on Facebook.

 Old South Jamboree

 Visit the Old South Jamboree in Walker on the first Saturday of every month for a show that includes many local singers.
 The show starts at 7 p.m., and the doors open at 5:30 p.m.
 Admission for adults is $10, $5 for kids 6 - 12, and free for kids under 6.
 Refreshments available including hot dogs, cold drinks, and more.
 For more information, call 225-936-0349 or visit oldsouthjamboree.webs.com.

 V. Watts Trade Day